Tureks Plumbing Services Blog: Posts Tagged ‘bathroom plumbing’

 Splurge on the best toilet that you can afford

 If you must splurge on one thing, make it the toilet.
+Installing low-flow toilets and eco-friendly fixtures during your bathroom remodel is a smart way to save money and water, as these sustainable choices help reduce utility bills and conserve resources.
 At the very least, opt for one that has a Maximum Performance testing score of 500.

 Know the pros and cons of each type of sink